PUDL ID Mapping#

 utility_id_pudl values that are the same across

 datasets.
-The IDs are assigned via a manual mapping process that is codified in a
+The plant IDs are assigned via a manual mapping process that is codified in a

 spreadsheet located at

-contains all unique plant and utility names reported to FERC and EIA from the oldest to
+These maps contain all unique plant and utility names reported to FERC and EIA from the

 Plants, as defined by this mapping process, are considered co-located generation assets.